guayom/hugo-taxonomies/README.md

 ```

 There, now I can add custom metadata to my brands and list those pages in a very simple way.

-## Drawbacks:

-Hugo will also generate pages for taxonomy_indexes.

-The solutions I can think of are:

-- Redirect those pages
-- Use a gulp or other kind of automation to delete those pages after the build.

-Please, if you can think of any better solution to this, please please enlighten me.